strongloop/tracing-example-app/README.md

 earlier is not busy handling requests.

-Create some variation in the graphs by running the [`./send-request` script](send-request) to make repeated curl requests to the server:
+Create some variation in the graphs by running the [`./send-request` script](send-request) to make repeated cURL requests to the server:

 ```
 ./send-request